 James C. Rahn

 James C. Rahn became president of The Kern Family Foundation in February 2008.
-In this role, he provides direction for expanding existing programs and establishing new programs in support of the Foundation's mission to build the future through values, education, and innovation.
-He joined the Foundation in September 2007 as the Education Reform program director.
-Before joining the Foundation, he spent six years as director of the Center for Urban Teaching and Assistant Professor of Education at Wisconsin Lutheran College.
-Prior to his work in higher education, he served in K-12 Lutheran schools as teacher, principal, and regional school coordinator.
+In this role, he provides direction for the expansion and establishment of programs that support the Foundation mission to equip the rising generation of Americans to become tomorrow's leaders and innovators.
+He joined the Foundation in 2007 as the Education Reform program director.

 B.S., Dr. Martin Luther College, New Ulm, MN